Recent developments on Oka manifolds: Algebraic Oka theory

 In particular, a holomorphic map $X\to Y$ that is homotopic to an algebraic map is a limit of algebraic maps uniformly on compacts in $X$. \end{theorem}

-Concerning the last claim, note that a homotopy of continuous maps $f_t:X\to Y$ connecting a pair of holomorphic maps $f_0,f_1$ can be deformed with fixed end to a homotopy of holomorphic maps since $Y$ is an Oka manifold (see Theorem \ref{th:Oka}).
+Note that a homotopy of continuous maps $f_t:X\to Y$ connecting a pair of holomorphic maps $f_0,f_1$ can be deformed with fixed end to a homotopy of holomorphic maps since $Y$ is an Oka manifold (see Theorem \ref{th:Oka}).

-As shown by Theorem \ref{th:aOka} below, the converse holds as well: if the conclusion of Theorem \ref{th:Asubelliptic} holds then $Y$ is algebraically subelliptic.